Steffy29/Ionic2Beers/README.md

 Change all labels in `*.html` files to translate labels

-## Order and search in list
+## Search in list

-Sometimes the list need to be ordered.
-Angular do this with easy directives.
+Sometimes we need to search in list.
+Angular do this with easy providers (or services).

 We need to create a new provider with Ionic CLI